AqwamCreates/DataPredict/docs/HighValueProjectTutorials/TeamBalancingSystems/CreatingClusterBasedTeamBalancingModel.md

 ## Initializing The Clustering Model

-Before we can produce ourselves a difficulty generation model, we first need to construct a model, which is shown below.
+Before we can produce ourselves a team balancing model, we first need to construct a model, which is shown below.
 Ensure that the distance function is not "CosineDistance".

 ```lua